Gifting is Not a Perk. It’s a strategy.

 - Reinforces value in a way that employees will long associate with their employer

-What Strong Employee Gifting Programs Do Differently
+What High-Impact Employee Gifting Programs Do Differently

-The most effective employee gifting programs share a few key characteristics.
+Effective employee gifting programs share a few key characteristics.
 These programs are intentionally designed to create meaningful experiences that employees remember long after the initial gifting moment.

 High-impact programs prioritize: